-As the nation's largest and most diverse four-year public university, the California State University (CSU) provides opportunities for upward mobility to nearly 460,000 students and serves as a key stepping stone to empowering them to become leaders in a changing workforce.
+As the nation's largest and most diverse four-year public university, the California State University (CSU) provides opportunities for upward mobility to more than 450,000 students and serves as a key stepping stone to empowering them to become leaders in a changing workforce.

 Reflecting national trends, the CSU has experienced an ongoing decline in both Black student enrollment as well as retention.
 In fall 2022, Interim Chancellor Jolene Koester charged the CSU leadership to redouble efforts in supporting and advancing Black student success.
 She framed this effort within Graduation Initiative 2025, which has contributed to increased graduation rates systemwide but has not yet been able to close stubborn equity gaps.